QED-92/cyber-security/modules/sql-injections/sql-injections.md

 The exact DBMS and version is `10.3.22-MariaDB-1ubuntu1`.

-He proceeds by fingerprinting the current user by injecting the `user()` payload into the second column.
+The attacker proceeds by fingerprinting the current user by injecting the `user()` payload into the second column.

 ```sql
 cn' UNION SELECT 1, user(), 3, 4--